 HBO’s Game of Thrones, Season 6 Episode 9

-What results is Dany gives the slavers the opportunity to surrender (which they scoff off) and so she takes her three dragons and burns one of their ships into the sea.
+What results is Dany gives the slavers the opportunity to surrender (which they scoff at) and so she takes her three dragons and burns one of their ships into the sea.

 Of the three masters who showed to negotiate, Grey Worm murders two and leaves the third to spread the story of what happened.
 They lay claims to the ships, adding to what she needs to get her Unsullied and the Dothraki across the Narrow Sea.